beameio/beame-sdk/README.md

 //handle errors if error not null
 });
 ```
-* `beame creds updateMetadata --fqdn fqdn [--name name] [--email email] [--format {text|json}]` - _update your details for the specified fqdn_
+* `creds.updateMetadata(fqdn, name, email, callback(error,data){})` - _update name and/or email for the specified fqdn, on success returns updated details for specific fqdn_
-* `beame creds shred --fqdn fqdn [--format {text|json}]` - _shred credentials for specified fqdn_
+* `creds.shred(fqdn)` - _shred credentials for specified fqdn_
-* `beame creds exportCredentials --fqdn fqdn --targetFqdn targetFqdn [--signingFqdn signingFqdn] [--file file]` - _encrypt specified credentials for particular target host_
+* `creds.exportCredentials(fqdn, targetFqdn, signingFqdn, file)` - _encrypt given fqdn credentials with targetFqdn public key, signingFqdn is optional, if provided, data will be signed and signature added to it.
+No return value._
-* `beame creds importCredentials --file file` - _decypt and import credentials contained in specified file_
+* `creds.importCredentials(file)` - _decypt and import credentials contained in specified file, will succeed only if corresponding private key is found.
+No return value._
-* `beame creds importLiveCredentials --fqdn fqdn` - _import credentials of any public domain to Beame store, you can see imported credential by calling:_ `beame creds list`
+* `creds.importLiveCredentials(fqdn)` - _import credentials of any public domain to Beame store_
-* `beame creds encrypt --data data [--fqdn fqdn] [--signingFqdn signingFqdn] [--format {text|json}]` - _encrypt specified data with AES-128, encrypt session AES key with RSA public key for specific fqdn; output is a json formatted string, containing details about target host.
-If signingFqdn is specified, output will contain RSA signature of data hash_
+* `creds.encrypt(data, fqdn, signingFqdn, callback(error, encryptedData){})` - _encrypt specified data with AES-128, encrypt session AES key with RSA public key for specific fqdn; if error is null, encryptedData contains json formatted string, containing details about target host.
+If signingFqdn is specified, output will contain RSA signature of encryptedData_
-* `beame creds decrypt --data data` - _decrypt session AES key and IV from input json string with specific key-value pairs, with local RSA private key, entity that data was encrypted for, is specified in appropriate field in provided data.
+* `creds.decrypt(data)` - _decrypt session AES key and IV from input json string with specific key-value pairs, with local RSA private key; entity that data was encrypted for, is specified in appropriate field in provided data.
+The function returns decrypted data.
 The operation will succeed, only if corresponding private key is found in local ~/.beame folder_
 * `beame creds sign --data data --fqdn fqdn [--format {text|json}]` - _sign provided data with private key of specified fqdn, output is json in base64 format_
 * `beame creds checkSignature --data data` - _check signature contained in provided data, with public key of specific fqdn, input data is base64 string, that contains json with specific key-value pairs (exact output of `beame creds sign`)_